Skip to main content Skip to navigation

 Quality standards for written policy and other advice

 These standards will help you assess and improve the quality of your agency’s written policy and other advice, and whether it’s fit for purpose.
 The advice may be for a minister, Cabinet, or other decision makers, and may be jointly provided with other agencies.
 Depending on the issue and the nature of the advice the paper provides, sometime not all of the standards will be applicable.
 Oral advice should also meet the spirit of these standards but not necessarily their detail.
-All agencies are required to use the Policy Quality Framework to assess the quality of their policy advice each year and include the results in their annual reports.

 Resources to support using the Policy Quality Framework

-• Developing papers with the Policy Quality Framework
+• Policy Quality Framework

 Cabinet papers#

-Policy advice for Cabinet consideration
+Policy advice for Cabinet consideration#

 Cabinet provides a forum for ministers in government to collectively make decisions and keep one another informed.
 Cabinet usually meets on Mondays at 1pm.